Why would I write an article where sincerity is a 'versus' with perfectionism?

 The more this alignment grows, the more coherent and grounded the creative output.

-Sincerity is not about working harder.
+So sincerity, my friend, is not about working harder.

 It’s about working truer.